aiduze/restaurant-analytics/README.md

 # Restaurant Commercial Intelligence & Menu Engineering

-> **End-to-end business analytics project** for a UK multi-location restaurant group — covering menu engineering, location profitability, marketing ROI, competitor benchmarking, and labour cost optimization.
+> **This is a business analytics project** for a UK multi-location restaurant group — covering menu engineering, location profitability, marketing ROI, competitor benchmarking, and labour cost optimization.

-Built as a portfolio piece targeting **Business Analyst (Media & Commercial Research)** roles in the food services sector.
+Built as a portfolio piece targeting **Business Analyst** roles in the food services sector.

 ---